rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 ### Scientific knowledge

 -   Scientific method, community, and body of knowledge
--   Big data
-    -   Mart&iacute;nez-Ordaz, M. del R. (2021).
-[Is there anything special about the ignorance involved in big data practices?](http://philsci-archive.pitt.edu/19671/) [^MartinezOrdaz2021]
 -   Naturalism
     -   Hume on the problem of induction and the uniformity of nature, again
     -   Monism